 What is recovery like?

-Recovery from gallbladder cancer surgery will depend on the extent of the procedure you have had.
+Recovery from gallbladder cancer surgery will depend on the type of procedure you have had.
 You may have a tube in your nose that rests in the stomach to remove swallowed air.
-Additionally, you may also have drains placed in your surgical wounds.
+You may also have drains placed in your surgical wounds.